 Principle 4: Determining the interventions necessary to optimise the achievement of the intended outcomes Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Determining interventions.
-Planning interventions Optimising achievement of intended outcomes Make a clear statement of the Council's purpose and vision and use it as a basis for corporate and service planning.
+Planning interventions Optimising achievement of intended outcomes Make a clear statement of the Council's purpose and priorities and use it as a basis for corporate and service planning.
 Have risk management arrangements in place including mitigating actions to support the achievement of the Council's intended outcomes.
 Ensure that there are effective arrangements in place to monitor service delivery Put in place effective arrangements to deal with a failure in service delivery and explore options for improving service delivery and outcomes for our residents.
 Have prepared contingency arrangements including a disaster recovery plan, business continuity plan and arrangements for delivering services during adverse weather conditions.
 Provide senior managers and Members with timely financial and performance information.
 Ensure that budget calculations are robust and reserves are adequate.
 Align financial and performance data to provide an overall understanding of performance.
-Draft Corporate Strategy Our approach to Risk & Opportunity Management Corporate Risk & Opportunity Register Quality of Service Reports Highlight Reports Business Continuity Plans Emergency Plan Money Matters Budget Reports Social Value Policy & Framework
+Corporate Strategy Getting to Good plan Special Educational Needs and Disabilities Improvement Plan The Care, Support and Wellbeing of Adults in Lancashire Vision The Housing with Care Strategy Our approach to Risk & Opportunity Management Corporate Risk & Opportunity Register Corporate & service performance dashboards Highlight Reports Business Continuity Plans Emergency Plan Money Matters Budget Reports Social Value Policy & Framework Anti-Fraud & Corruption Strategy Committee specific training for Scrutiny members